 He’s spitting what I would spit if I was still out there.”

+I was like, what is it about this guy that made Rick Ross sign him?
+You can say anything about Ross, but one thing is for sure, Ross is smart.
+Then I was like, what is it about this guy that made Nicki Minaj date him?
+Why did Maino vouch for him?
+The “I Wanna Know” Drake diss was not popping.
+But his fans stayed loyal.
 So, I did my homework.
-As I did, I had to keep it 100, he’s dope!
-He’s spitting what I would spit if I was still out there.
-I don’t spit those types of rhymes anymore because I haven’t done them kinds of dirt in a while but I can relate to Niggaz like Meek who come out with his own style and spit game.
-I had to tilt my hat and say ‘one love bro. good looking, for holding the streets down’.*
+As I did, I had to keep it 100%.
+He’s dope!
+He’s spitting what I would spit if I were still out there.
+I don’t spit those types of rhymes anymore because I haven’t done that kind of dirt in a while, but I can relate to Niggaz like Meek who come out with their own style and spit real boss game.
+I tilt my hat.*